Certified Clinical Yoga Therapist

 Ask questions, get info or SCHEDULE with Rebecca...Click below!

-Yoga therapy is an evidence-based therapeutic practice that has been shown effective in reducing anxiety and depression, strengthening the mind-body connection, increasing conventional treatment adherence, reducing stress and chronic pain, and a whole host of other benefits (Stephens, 2017).
-Yoga therapy addresses such a wide range of issues and disorders because the practice allows the client to address their mental, emotional, and stress issues through their work with the physical body, breath, meditation, and philosophical inquiry.
+Yoga therapy is an evidence-based therapeutic practice that has been shown effective in reducing anxiety and depression, strengthening the mind-body connection, increasing focus and executive function, reducing stress and chronic pain, and a whole host of other benefits (Stephens, 2017).
+Yoga therapy addresses such a wide range of issues and disorders because the practice allows the client to address their mental, emotional, and stress issues through their work with the body, breath, meditation, and philosophical inquiry.